-If you have a current UC Hastings student ID (see "Campus ID Cards" section above), you can receive a discounted student parking rate of \$13 per day at the UC Hastings Parking Garage located at 376 Larkin Street.
-You must pay the attendant in person and present your UC Hastings ID to receive the discounted rate.
-The discounted rate does not apply to overnight parking rate which costs \$32 per day.
-Students may also sign up for monthly parking for a discounted rate.
-The Parking Garage is open Monday - Sunday: 6:00 am - 11:00 pm.
-The Parking Garage is occasionally closed for holidays, etc. For more information, contact the parking garage at parking@uchastings.edu or (415) 581-8880.
+If you have a current UC Law SF student ID (see "Campus ID Cards" section above), you can receive a discounted student daily parking rate of \$13 per day at the UC Law SF Parking Garage located at 376 Larkin Street.
+You must pay with the parking staff in person at the cashier booth in the garage and present your UC Law SF ID to receive the discounted rate.
+The student rate does not apply to the overnight parking rate which costs \$32 per day.
+If you leave your car in the garage overnight the regular \$32 daily rate would apply.

+Students who live on campus at the Academe at 198 may also sign up for monthly parking for a discounted rate of \$225.
+Those living off campus don't have access to monthly parking but may utilize the discounted daily parking rate.
+The Parking Garage is open Monday - Saturday from 6:00 am - 11:00 pm, and from 6:00 am - 10:00 pm on Sundays.
+The Parking Garage is occasionally closed for holidays and special events, and we will post signs in the garage and send notices out to the community on these occasions.
+For more information, please contact Ryan Dreisbach dreisbachryan@uclawsf.edu at or call the cashier booth at (415) 581-8880.